-We welcome international students, but only about 7% of our students come from overseas.
-This means our international students get to really integrate into the British culture while they’re here.
+We welcome international students, with around 25% of boarding students coming from different countries.
+This creates a culturally diverse, integrated community, where everyone can feel at home.
 Our less formal environment also lends itself to making lifelong friends so many international students will go home knowing that their Frensham experience will continue well into the future.

 Assessments can be sent to a child’s current school in their home country and interviews conducted remotely.